Welcome to today's edition of the Rush 24-7 podcast.

 And as I say, the reasons are on the gamut.

-Now, it's it's it's really getting ridiculous.
+Now, it's really getting ridiculous.

-They're pulling out all of stops public policy polling, which is a liberal polling group out of North Carolina, has polled Sarah Palin with independence against Charlie Sheen.
+Public policy polling, which is a liberal polling group out of North Carolina, has polled Sarah Palin with independence against Charlie Sheen.

-You people who are independents, uh, you may not like this, but you prefer Charlie Sheen to Sarah Palin.
+And they claim that the independents, you people who are independents, you may not like this, but you prefer Charlie Sheen to Sarah Palin in a presidential contest.

-The headline is Palin trails Sheen with independence.
+The headline is, Palin trails Sheen with independence.

-We found a lot of brutal poll numbers for Sarah Palin so far in 2011, down in South Dakota, down in South Carolina, down in Arizona, only up by one point in Texas, only up by one point in Nebraska to name a few, but this has to be the worst.
+We found a lot of brutal poll numbers for Sarah Palin so far in 2011, down in South Dakota, down in South Carolina, down in Arizona, only up by one point in Texas, only up by one point in Nebraska to name a few.

 Independent voters say they would support Charlie Sheen over Palin for president by a 41 to 36 margin.